 Mrs Moore is the SENCo at Parish C.E.
-Primary School and she has recently completed the National SENCo Award, which is a legal requirement for SENCos in the Code of Practice 2014.
-However, she does have a teaching commitment and is therefore unable to respond immediately to parents' requests for advice, information, or meetings.
+Primary School and has completed the National SENCo Award, which is a legal requirement for SENCos in the Code of Practice 2014.
+She does have a teaching commitment and is therefore unable to respond immediately to parents' requests for advice, information, or meetings.
 Therefore, your initial concerns should be shared in the first instance with their class teacher.